jocelynmutso/documentation-test/src/markdown/000_basic_operations/002_groups.md

 ### Survey Group

 A survey group is used to create survey-style questions.
-It usually contains **Survey Items** and a **List**.
+It contains **Survey Items** and a **List**.
 In this type of group, survey radio buttons are arranged horozontally across the screen on the filling side.

 ### Survey Group (vertical)

 A vertical survey group is used to create survey-style questions.
-A vertical survey group can contain **Survey Items** and a **List**.
+A vertical survey group contains **Survey Items** and a **List**.
 In this type of group, survey radio buttons are arranged vertically across the screen on the filling side.

 ### Multi-row Group